istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

   [Istio Role-Based Access Control](/docs/concepts/security/rbac/).

 Additional aspect is integration with remote access policy systems.
-If the organization in our use case operates some [Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management) system, we may want to configure Istio to use access policy information from such a system.
-We implement this integration by applying [Istio Mixer Adapters](/blog/2017/adapter-model/).
+If the organization in our use case operates some [Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management) system, you may want to configure Istio to use access policy information from such a system.
+You implement this integration by applying [Istio Mixer Adapters](/blog/2017/adapter-model/).

-Let's cancel the access control by routing we used in this section and implement access control by Mixer policy checks in the next section.
+Let's cancel the access control by routing you used in this section and implement access control by Mixer policy checks in the next section.

 1. Replace the `VirtualService` for _edition.cnn.com_ with our previous version from the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/#perform-tls-origination-with-the-egress-gateway) task: